Slackluster/TagsTrivialTweaks/README.md

 **Tag's Trivial Tweaks** turn tedious tasks tolerable.

 **Features**
+- Cursor Guide: Show a guide around the cursor to help you keep track of it.
+- Disable Always Compare: Disable the always compare items behavior added in 11.2.7.
 - Split Reagent Bag Count: Shows the free slots of your regular bags and your reagent bag separately on top of the backpack icon.
 - Play Queue Sound: Play the queue sound on the Master channel when any queue pops, including battlegrounds and pet battles.
-- Disable Always Compare: Disable the always compare items behavior added in 11.2.7.
+- Show WoW Token Price: Show the current WoW Token price on the WoW Token item tooltip.
+- Tokyo Drift: Vroom vroom.

 - Disable HandyNotes Alt+RMB: Let TTT disable HandyNotes' keybind on the map, re-enabling it for TomTom waypoints instead.
 - Fix Oribos Exchange Tooltip: Let TTT simplify and fix the tooltip provided by the Oribos Exchange addon.

-- Show WoW Token Price: Show the current WoW Token price on the WoW Token item tooltip.
-- Tokyo Drift: Vroom vroom.
+- [Hallow's End] No Trick: Sit down before completing a Candy Bucket quest, preventing getting tricked and pacified.
-- Legion Remix - Artifact Button: Show an extra action button for your artifact ability.
+- [Legion Remix] Artifact Button: Show an extra action button for your artifact ability.
 Movable through Edit Mode.

 ![](https://media.forgecdn.net/attachments/1355/53/spike-gif.gif)